mschuchard/puppet-check/README.md

 The style checks from within `rake puppetcheck:file` are directly interfaced to `puppet-lint`, `rubocop`, and `reek`.
 This means that all arguments and options should be specified from within your `.puppet-lint.rc`, `.rubocop.yml`, and `*.reek`.
 The capability to pass style arguments and options from within the `Rakefile` task block will be considered for future versions.

 #### puppetcheck:spec
 The spec tests will be executed against everything that matches the pattern `**/{classes, defines, facter, functions, hosts, puppet, unit, types}/**/*_spec.rb`.
-This means everything in the current path that appears to be a Puppet module spec test will be regarded as such and executed during this rake task.
+Any of these directories inside of a `fixtures` directory will be ignored.
+This means everything in the current path that appears to be a Puppet module spec test for your module (not dependencies) will be regarded as such and executed during this rake task.

 Please note it is perfectly acceptable to only execute standard RSpec tests in your modules and not use the extended RSpec Puppet matchers.
 If no Puppet module directories are identified during directory parsing, then no RSpec Puppet related actions (including those described below) will be performed.

 Prior to executing the spec tests, Puppet Check will parse everything in the current path and identify all `spec` directories not within `fixtures` directories.
 It will then execute RSpec Puppet setup actions inside all directories one level above that contain a `manifests` directory.
 This is assumed to be a Puppet module directory.
 These setup actions include creating all of the necessary directories inside of `spec/fixtures`, creating a blank `site.pp` if it is missing, symlinking everything from the module that is needed into fixtures (automatically replaces functionality of self module symlink in `.fixtures.yaml` from Puppetlabs Spec Helper), and creates the `spec_helper.rb` if it is missing.
+Note these setup actions can replace `rspec-puppet-init` from RSpec Puppet and currently are both faster and more  accurate.

 Puppet Check will also automatically download specified external module dependencies for and during RSpec Puppet testing.
-Currently both `git` and `puppet forge` commands are supported.
+Currently `git`, `puppet forge`, and `hg` commands are supported.
 They can be implemented in the following way in your modules' `metadata.json`:

 ```json
 "dependencies": [